numbats/learnr/slides/chapter6_02_ggplot2intro.md

 -   If you supply a numerical variable, you can see now that the x-axis scale is continuous.
--   The years are 2 years apart – I filtered out 1994 on purpose so that it’s easier to see the distance between bars are determined by the numerical value.
+-   The years are 2 years apart -- I filtered out 1994 on purpose so that it's easier to see the distance between bars are determined by the numerical value.
 -   If you want to study each level in a discrete variable, then you may want to convert the discrete variable to a factor instead `x = factor(year)`.